 \subsection{Validation of the K-criterion}

 The domain for this example is a rectangle of size $3L$ by $8L$ with an initial crack of length $1L$ along the $x$-axis, within $x=\pm 0.5L$.
 The crack is located at $1L$ from the upper and $2L$ from the lower edge, as depicted in Fig.~\ref{fig:k-crit-domain}.
-The lattice spacing is given by $\Delta h = 2^{-6} \, L$, resulting in a total of $163\,840$ lattice points.
+The lattice spacing is given by $\Delta h = 2^{-6} \, L$, resulting in a total of $98\,304$ lattice points.

-Both crack tips can propagate horizontally along the $x$-axis with a maximum velocity of $v = \nicefrac{\dot{a}}{c_s} = 0.85$.
-The critical SIF is chosen as $K_C = 0.006 \mu \sqrt{L}$.
-For all boundaries the macroscopic implementation of non-lattice conforming boundary conditions, as described in \cite{schluter_boundary_2021,muller_lattice_2021}, is used.
+Both crack tips can propagate horizontally along the $x$-axis.
+For this example, ${K_C = 0.0055 \, \mu \sqrt{L}}$ is chosen, with ${r_0 =0.03L \approx 2 \, \Delta h}$ for $r_\text{min}$ in Eq.~\eqref{eq:r(v)} and ${v_\text{max} = 0.85}$ as the maximum velocity.
+For all boundaries the macroscopic implementation of non--lattice conforming boundary conditions, as described in \cite{schluter_lattice_2022}, is used.
 The lower edge is subjected to homogeneous Dirichlet boundary conditions $w^* = 0$.
 Both lateral edges and the crack faces are traction-free with $t^*_z = 0$, while the upper edge has a time-dependent Dirichlet boundary condition prescribed by

 which is a half-period of a sine-function.
 This excites an elastic wave, which then propagates through the domain and is reflected at the outer edges and the crack.

 Upon reaching the crack, the incident waves cause the SIF to rise, as can be seen in Fig.~\ref{fig:k-crit-results}.
 When $K_C$ is surpassed at a crack tip, the increment $\Delta a = v \, \Delta t$ is computed by means of the function $v(K; K_C)$ as defined in Eq.~\eqref{eq:v-tanh}.
 Fig.~\ref{fig:k-crit-results} shows the SIF before the crack grows, thus $K$ can be still be higher than $K_C$, in spite of the modification~\eqref{eq:v-tanh}.
 In the next iteration, $K$ should be close to $K_C$.
 However, since the configuration changes dynamically, $K$ can potentially surpass the critical value again.